 In any geography, discussion of practical ethics has to address such local and cultural complexity.

 There is some common sense congruence on the bigger principles of morality across the world (‘do not kill’?), Bernard Gert, mentioned in Lester’s arguments towards an SEA, defined a ‘Common Morality’ with a list of 10 principles which are superficially easy to agree with – 7 prohibitions and 3 positives.
-Do not kill, do not cause pain, do not disable, do not deprive of freedom, do not deprive of pleasure, do not deceive, keep your promises, do not cheat, obey the law, and do your duty.
+Do not kill, do not cause pain, do not disable, do not deprive of freedom, do not deprive of pleasure, do not deceive, do not cheat and do keep promises, do obey the law, and do your duty.

 Yet beyond the rather negative nature of Gert’s list there is significant open-endedness about, for example, the definition of freedom, the law and duty.
 Human Rights are implied but not codified.